GATE 2025 Syllabus: CE, ME, CSE, ECE, EE, Download Subject-Wise Syllabus PDF

 Rupsa

-GATE 2025 syllabus comprises three sections – General Aptitude, Engineering Mathematics and Core Engineering subjects.
-Candidates can start their preparations by reviewing the detailed GATE 2025 syllabus CSE, ECE and other papers here.
+The GATE 2025 syllabus comprises three sections – General Aptitude, Engineering Mathematics, and Core Engineering subjects.
+You should start your exam preparations by reviewing the detailed GATE 2025 syllabus CSE, ECE, and other papers here.
+GATE 2025 exams will be held on 1st, 2nd, 15th, and 16th February 2025.

 GATE 2025 Syllabus